 Physical injuries are oftentimes the only thing people take into consideration when experiencing a motorcycle accident.
 These accidents can be both physically and emotionally traumatizing for victims and their loved ones.
 An Oxnard motorcycle accident attorney will be able to explain in more detail how you can seek compensation for emotional damages.

 Post-traumatic stress disorder is a prevalent condition for many victims of traumatic motorcycle accidents.
 It used to be called “shellshock” during the war.
 Soldiers experienced a variety of symptoms even years after the war.
-Memories of traumatic scenes in the battlefield kept coming back.
-It’s a psychological torture that may never end for some.
+Memories of traumatic scenes on the battlefield kept coming back.
+It’s psychological torture that may never end for some.
 Some of the common symptoms of PTSD include:

 - Flashbacks, nightmares, feeling intense emotions, and having recurring thoughts about traumatic past incidents.

 - Avoiding anything that reminds the victim about the incident.
 Victims can also experience emotional paralysis, guilt, and impaired memory.

 - Hyperactivity and difficulty sleeping.
 The victim can feel angry and edgy for no reason.

 Head injuries are very common in motorcycle accidents.
 This is why helmet laws have been implemented in many states.
 Many safety organizations highly recommend its use.
 Numerous studies show that TBI is associated with depression.
 Most patients tend to experience clinical depression one year after they sustained brain injury.
 This depressive disorder can complicate things more when victims don’t seek the appropriate treatment.